Devashree2204/MedSegment-A-Tumour-Measurement-and-Medical-Imaging-Analysis-Tools-/README.md

 - Measuring roundness as it provides insights into the tumour's shape to understand the growth .
 - Interactive 3D viewer for tumour (rotate, zoom etc.) to enhance the visual aspect.
 - Adjusting visual parameters like contrast, brightness etc., so that image interpretation can be enhanced.

-## Information about this repository
-This is the repository that you are going to use **individually** for developing your project.
-Please use the resources provided in the module to learn about **plagiarism** and how plagiarism awareness can foster your learning.

-Regarding the use of this repository, once a feature (or part of it) is developed and **working** or parts of your system are integrated and **working**, define a commit and push it to the remote repository.
-You may find yourself making a commit after a productive hour of work (or even after 20 minutes!), for example.
-Choose commit message wisely and be concise.

-Please choose the structure of the contents of this repository that suits the needs of your project but do indicate in this file where the main software artefacts are located.